niklasbrake/LPS-2020/README.md

 ## What is this?
 In this repository is the code associated with the following paper:

 **Solek CM, Farooqi NAI, Brake N, Kesner P, Antel JP, Ruthazer ES.
-"Early inflammation dysregulates neuronal circuit formation in vivo via upregulation of IL-1β."**
+"Early inflammation dysregulates neuronal circuit formation in vivo via upregulation of IL-1β." *In preparation.* **

 There are four sections to this repository:
 * **stimulus_presentation**.
 This contains the functions used to create the GUI for presenting visual stimuli.